 CCS1 connectors are expected to be used widely in North America.
 However, CCS2 connectors have been used in some electric truck pilot projects.
 The need for higher power charging has created a shift toward direct current (DC) charging as well.
-It also shifts some costs away from vehicles toward infrastructure because https://www.chicago.gov/content/dam/city/progs/env/MDHDCommercialEVReadiness.pdf.
+It also shifts some costs away from vehicles toward infrastructure because higher charging power rates are typically more expensive, and vehicles charging solely by DC fast charging will not bear the added costs of on-board AC-to-DC inverters.